mandriota/mabvm/README.md

 #### Assembler Instruction
 Each instruction is divided in 3 sections:
-- Jump-Table Section, starts with `:`
+- Jump-Sequence Section, starts with `:`
 - Control Flags Section, starts with `'`
 - Conditional Flags Section, starts with `"`